fitbenchmarking/fitbenchmarking/README.md

 ## FitBenchmarking
 The `example_scripts/example_runScripts.py` file is designed to benchmark minimizers supported by software/libraries that provide straightforward cross-platform Python install; as of now this means SciPy and SasView (more details provided in the file itself).

-The required software packages should have already been installed in step 3 above (scipy, numpy, lxml, bumps, sasmodels).
+The required software packages should have been installed in step 3 above (scipy, numpy, lxml, bumps, sasmodels).
 If you have issues with any of these please contact us so that we can update the installer.

-Try it out with:
+Try it out on Linux and Mac with: `python example_scripts/example_runScripts.py` and on Windows with: `python example_scripts\example_runScripts.py`

-  `python example_scripts/example_runScripts.py`
+The resulting tables can be found in the folder `results`.

 ## FitBenchmarking Mantid
 FitBenchmarking also works with [Mantid](https://www.mantidproject.org/Main_Page), however this is not installed by default.